CraigglesO/Parity-UI/README.md

 ### Step 1) Install parity (or geth) and start (or continue) syncing

-Make sure for this demonstration to open localhost for CORS.
+Make sure for this demonstration to open the Webpack's localhost port for CORS requests.

 `parity --rpccorsdomain="http://localhost:3000"`